noxifoxi/deno_install/README.md

 **One-line commands to install Deno on your ARM64 system.**

-Because Deno does not have ARM64 binaries [yet](https://github.com/denoland/deno/issues/1846), LukeChannings put together a self-hosted GitHub Actions Runner at [LukeChannings/deno-arm64](https://github.com/LukeChannings/deno-arm64/releases), where the binaries are released to provide them for the community.
-I modified the official install script, in order to automate the install and upgrade *(just run the command again to upgrade)* process with [LukeChannings](https://github.com/LukeChannings)' builds.
+Because Deno does not have ARM64 binaries [yet](https://github.com/denoland/deno/issues/1846), LukeChannings is building and providing them at [LukeChannings/deno-arm64](https://github.com/LukeChannings/deno-arm64/releases).
+I have modified the official install script to automate the installation and upgrade process with [LukeChannings](https://github.com/LukeChannings)' builds.

 ## Install Latest Version